Raed2180416/blink-n-drift/README.md

 ## 🚀 Features

-- **Finger-point lane control**: move your index finger left/right to switch between 3 lanes
+- **Finger-point lane control**: move your palm left/right to switch between 3 lanes
 - **Blink to increase difficulty**: each blink permanently speeds up obstacle spawns
-- **Blue‐circle “freeze” collectibles**: slow down spawns when caught
+- **Collect Coins**: Who doesnt like some good old money
 - **Hearts**: regain one life when collected after you lose one
 - **Lives system**: you start with 3 lives; crash into obstacles to lose them
 - **Score & Highscore**: dodge obstacles to increase your score; your best run is saved